-Dr. Helen Janc Malone joined IEL in 2013 as the Director of Institutional Advancement and in 2014 also began directing IEL’s Education Policy Fellowship Program.
-She is focused on continuing to grow IEL as premier voice on cross-boundary leadership and an agent of social change and on strengthening EPFP.
-Her areas of expertise include education policy and leadership, expanded learning, and systems-level change in the national and global contexts.
+Dr. Helen Janc Malone joined IEL in 2013 as the director of institutional advancement and in 2014 also began directing IEL’s Education Policy Fellowship Program.
+She also directs IEL’s education policy portfolio and is the secretary of the board.
+Helen is focused on continuing to grow IEL as premier voice on cross-boundary leadership.
+Her areas of expertise include education policy and leadership, expanded learning, and systems-level change in both national and global contexts.

 Helen is the chair of the American Educational Research Association (AERA) Educational Change Special Interest Group (SIG), board member of the International Congress for School Effectiveness and Improvement, editor-in-chief of the Information Age Publishing book series, Current Issues on Out-of-School Time, and serves on the editorial board of the peer-reviewed Journal of Expanded Learning Opportunities.
 She is also a peer reviewer for several academic journals focused on educational change, youth development, and school-community partnerships.